 As most Bengal cats today are several generations removed from the African leopard cat, they require no special care.
 They are simply larger "house cats."
 You should groom your cat with weekly combing to remove the dead hair and help prevent hairballs.
 Trim your cat's nails every couple of weeks and provide a scratching post.
 Provide a clean and fresh litter box as any cat is bound to start refusing to use a dirty, smelly one.

 Bengal cats are active and you should provide a climbing tree and opportunities for your cat to find a perch to survey the room.
 Provide interactive toys to engage your cat.
-Spend time playing with your cat; you can train your cat to fetch and "catch the laser dot."
+Spend time playing together; you can train your cat to fetch and "catch the laser dot."

 Bengal cats are known to love water, a trait that most house cats do not possess.
 You may have to be careful that your aquarium does not become a fishing pond.

 As with any cat, a Bengal cat is best kept as an indoors-only cat.
 That protects them from catching diseases from other animals, getting into fights, being attacked by predators, or being hit by vehicles.

 This breed should get along well with dogs and other cats.
 However, if you have gerbils, hamsters, or guinea pigs you may find them being stalked by your cat.
 It is best to keep cats separate from their natural prey.

 Common Health Problems